DanielHesslow/OpenSourceStuff/README.md

 ##Who are you?

   I'm a university student at Chalmers University of Technology in Sweden.
-When I get too bored with java design patterns and other 'useful' stuff we have to do in school I usually do some c programming.

 ##Why should I trust some collage student that he can write correct code?
  You probably shouldn't at least not if something is depending on it.
 Verify that the implimentation is correct youself.